Sensitive Teeth Treatment In Houston, Texas 77095

-- Worn tooth enamel, caused by aggressive brushing and using a hard-bristled toothbrush.
+- Worn tooth enamel because of aggressive brushing and using a hard-bristled toothbrush.

-- Tooth erosion as a result of high levels of consumption of acidic foods and drinks.
+- Tooth erosion as a result of frequent consumption of acidic foods and drinks.

-- Leaking fillings and cracks in your teeth that expose the softer and more sensitive inner layers.
+- Leaking fillings and cracks in your teeth, exposing the softer and more sensitive inner layers.

-- Gum recession that has left some of the root of your tooth exposed.
+- Gum recession due to age or other factors that have left some of the root of your tooth exposed.